 Let’s talk about the elephant in the room.
 If you do a Google search on “credit card stacking” you are going to see a lot about Seed Capital.
 They were running a card stacking scam, and the Federal Trade Commission put a stop to it.
 Here is how it went down.

 First, Seed Capital did not tell companies how this funding would work.
 Borrowers did not realize they were applying for multiple credit cards.
-In addition, many times these were personal credit cards, and they had no idea.
+In addition, many times a personal credit card may have been included, and they had no idea.
 Furthermore, Seed was filling out the credit applications, not the client.

 The result was that many clients were getting approval for multiple cards with very high limits.
 Again, all of this was without their knowledge.